Enrisox/Cisco-9500-stack-configuration/tutorial.md

 Make sure that `Te1/0/39`, `Te1/0/40`, and the corresponding ports on the second switch are in **up/up** state, confirming that the StackWise Virtual Links are operational.

+### Job done
+If everything went as planned, updating a single switch via USB should now automatically update both switches.